sdil/open-production-web-projects/README.md

 ## Go

+- [Mattermost](https://github.com/mattermost/mattermost-server) - Open source, private cloud, Slack-alternative
+- [Fanthom](https://github.com/usefathom/fathom) - Simple, privacy-focused website analytics
+- [LogOwl](https://github.com/jz222/logowl) - Collects logs to monitor and analyse web applications
 - [Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce) - Flexible E-Commerce Framework on top of Flamingo
 - [Flipt](https://github.com/markphelps/flipt) - A modern feature flag solution
+- [Passwall](https://github.com/passwall/passwall-server) - PassWall Server is the core backend for open source password manager PassWall platform.
+Using this server, you can safely store your passwords and access them from anywhere.
 - [MailHog](https://github.com/mailhog/MailHog) - Web and API based SMTP testing
 - [Berty](https://github.com/berty/berty) - A secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
+- [Statping](https://github.com/statping/statping) - Status Page for monitoring your websites and applications with beautiful graphs, analytics, and plugins.
+Run on any type of environment.
 - [twtxt](https://github.com/jointwt/twtxt) - Self-Hosted, Twitter™-like Decentralised microBlogging platform.
 No ads, no tracking, your content, your data!

 ## PHP